My E-Commerce experience began in 1995 when I got my first speaking, writing, and consulting gig online.

 I include my findings in our e-commerce research debriefing, public speaking opportunities, and various training programs.

-I create purposeful educational content helping meet the needs of Filipinos who would like to venture into e-commerce.
+I create purposeful educational content to help meet the needs of professionals who would like to venture into e-commerce.
 Using it in business, for business, or as a business.

 Today, I actively help Filipinos get into e-commerce through the following:

 Watch E-Commerce & Digital Marketing Mentoring Program for MSMEs & Freelancers